-Eliza Vorenberg is the Director of our Pro Bono and Community Partnerships and the Director of the Pro Bono Collaborative.
+Eliza Vorenberg is the Director of Pro Bono and Community Partnerships and the Director of the Pro Bono Collaborative.
 Eliza is a graduate of Bryn Mawr College (1983) and Columbia Law School (1990) and clerked for Massachusetts Supreme Court Justice Herbert P. Wilkins.
 She has extensive experience in public interest law, the private sector, academia, and conflict resolution.

 Her previous experience includes litigating employment and civil rights actions, investigating complaints of discrimination against faculty at UCLA and conducting sexual harassment training for UCLA faculty, mediating and conducting shuttle diplomacy for UCLA's Ombuds Office, and, as staff attorney at the Harriett Buhai Center in South Central Los Angeles, assisting low-income at-risk clients with their pro se family law matters.
 Prior to law school, Eliza was a housing and benefits advocate at Greater Boston Legal Services where she helped establish a unit focussing on homelessness.
 In addition, she served as a legislative aide to Massachusetts State Representative David B. Cohen.

 She has directed the Pro Bono Collaborative since January, 2006.